anuvindhs/Terraform-exam-StudyNotes/README.md

 <details close>
 <summary>terraform fmt, terrafoem taint, terraform import.</summary>

-`terraform fmt` - beautify the code and make syntax consistant.
+`terraform fmt` - beautify the code and make syntax consistant.</br>
-`terrafoem taint` - mark a resource to del , and it will be deleted on next terraform apply `terraform import` - bring already build resources to terraform.
+`terrafoem taint` - mark a resource to del , and it will be deleted on next terraform apply</br>
+`terraform import` - bring already build resources to terraform.</br>